ayyubibrahimi/protocol-detection/README.md

 - To start checking the network status, click the "Start" button.
 - The status text view will update to display "Checking network status" and change the background color.
 - The application will periodically (every 10 seconds) check the network status and log any changes.
-- If a network protocol downgrade is detected, or if a network protocol is detected in tandem with a significant location change, a warning message will be logged.
+- If a network protocol downgrade is detected a warning message will be logged.
 - To stop checking the network status, click the "Stop" button.
 - The status text view will update to display "Not checking network status" and revert the background color.
 - The application will stop monitoring the network status.